The 5 Principles of Lean: A Practical Guide to Building a High-Performance Organization

 5. Pursue Perfection

-The final and most powerful of the 5 principles of Lean is continuous improvement—or Kaizen.
+The final and most powerful of the five principles of Lean is continuous improvement, or Kaizen.
 Lean is not a one-time initiative.
-It’s a cultural commitment to improving every day, in every department, by everyone.
+Everyone has a cultural commitment to improving every day in every department.

 This principle connects directly to structured continuous improvement learning, such as: